blackhatinside/MyStudyNotes/Django/LEARN_django.md

     - ```showmigrations``` command lists a project's migrations and their status;

     - ```sqlmigrate``` command displays the SQL commands for a migration;

+## DJANGO REST FRAMEWORK

+### Serializers:
+converting complex Django model instances into Python datatypes that can be easily rendered into JSON/XML types

 ## CELERY:
 Segregation and temporary holding is done by message queue, a part of the message broker; and exchanges in message broker use binding rules for segregation of tasks into different storage queues.
 Task queues are basically { message queues + execution logic, scheduling and management }